MrWardKKHS/ATBS-practice/README.md

 # ATBS-practice

-An unofficial companion repo to (https://automatetheboringstuff.com/)[Automate the Boring Stuff]
+An unofficial companion repo to [Automate the Boring Stuff](https://automatetheboringstuff.com/)

 This repo provides structure and templates to complete the ATBS exercises